farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 ##### Branch Results post-processor

-Return the list monitored elements before and after contingencies with the calculated flow after optimization.
+Fills the remedial actions optimization results with the flow on monitored elements before and after optimisation.

 ##### PST Element Results post-processor

-This post-processor return PST results (initial angle, initial tap position, final angle, final tap position) for each PST remedial action element.
+Fills the remedial actions optimization results with PST remedial actions results (initial angle, initial tap position, final angle, final tap position).
 The post-processor check the PST taps are valid  and included in the range allowed after discretizing the PST since it is linearized for the optimisation problem.

 ##### Redispatch Element Results post-processor

-Return Redispatch results (Initial P and calculated P after optimization) for each redispatch remedial action element.
+Fills the remedial actions optimization results with redispatch remedial actions results (Initial P and calculated P after optimization).

 #### Solver